cstatz/blazert/docs/source/build_blazert/build_windows.rst

 Install the dependencies
 ------------------------

-Install the necessary libs for blazert:
+Install the necessary dependencies for blazert:

 .. code-block:: shell